conde-fc/ai-interaction-safety-specs/framework/Multi-Turn_AI_Interactions_Research_Framework.md

 ## Overview

-Behavioral patterns in human-AI interactions are systematic and predictable—yet no standardized evaluation toolkit currently exists for multi-turn interaction dynamics.
+Behavioral patterns in human-AI interactions are systematic and predictable—yet few widely adopted evaluation toolkits standardize multi-turn interaction dynamics—particularly those tied to agency preservation and cognitive sovereignty.
 This research delivers measurement infrastructure for these patterns: because they are consistent and predictable, they are measurable and optimizable.
 This provides concrete targets for improving AI systems in ways that preserve and enhance human cognition and agency, with particular relevance for interactions involving youth and vulnerable users.

 This framework provides researchers, developers, and safety teams with practical tools—taxonomies, rubrics, and annotated examples—to evaluate multi-turn interactions and guide optimization efforts.
 The goal is to ensure AI systems amplify human capability while preserving user autonomy, clarity, and cognitive sovereignty.

 ### Important Framing Note

-The behavioral patterns documented in this framework are systematic emergent properties of current training methodologies, specifically Reinforcement Learning from Human Feedback (RLHF) optimized for engagement and perceived helpfulness.
-Their systematic nature is precisely what makes them identifiable, measurable, and addressable.
+We hypothesize that the behavioral patterns documented in this framework may be amplified by current training and product incentives, including preference-optimization approaches such as Reinforcement Learning from Human Feedback (RLHF) and engagement-weighted helpfulness objectives.
+This is a testable hypothesis rather than a settled causal claim.
+The framework is designed to support comparative evaluation across model versions, providers, and configurations to estimate effect sizes on interaction dynamics.
 This research uses interpretive psychological process lenses that are explicitly non-diagnostic; the framework does not diagnose, treat, or provide clinical assessments.

 ---